LOOYLAB

 IB 158LF/ESPM C107; instructors always include 2 IB and 2 ESPM faculty members (in even years including Cindy Looy, and sometimes Ivo Duijnstee)

-This course offers a field research experience that many former students consider the capstone to their years at Berkeley.
-The course begins with 3 weeks of intensive lectures and training on the UC Berkeley campus that provide the contextual framework for the remainder of the course.
-The students then depart for approximately 9 weeks at the Gump Research Station on Moorea in French Polynesia.
+This study abroad course offers a field research experience that many former students consider the capstone to their years at Berkeley.
+The course begins with weeks of lectures and training online that provide the contextual frame work for the remainder of the course.
+The students then depart for approximately 10 weeks at the Gump Research Station on Moorea in French Polynesia.
 While in Moorea, students design and execute their own independent research projects, starting with the initial preliminary studies and ending with statistical analyses and writing.
-The final weeks are spent back in the Berkeley campus where students write up their findings and prepare a professional seminar on their projects.
+During the final weeks off-campus the students write up their findings and prepare a professional seminar on their projects.
 The class size is limited to 22 students by the Gump dormitory facilities.
 Students learn about the biology, geology, evolution, and people of the South Pacific.
 They develop the fundamentals of field research and work with faculty members to develop an independent project on an island topic, such as marine or terrestrial ecology, volcanic geomorphology, biodiversity, invasion biology, animal behavior, or oceanography of reefs and islands.

 INTEGBI 181L (Cindy & Jaemin)